 A cataract is a change in clarity of the lens inside your eye; a gradual clouding that can dull your vision.
 As your eyes age, the lens becomes cloudier, allowing less light to pass through your retina.
 The light that does reach the retina is diffused resulting in blurry vision.

 A cataract develops in the crystalline lens or envelope of the eye.
 Imagine an envelope in your eye that is gradually being filled with a thick substance.
-As the envelope fills, a reduced amount of light is capable of passing through your eye.
+As the envelope fills, a reduced amount of light can pass through your eye.
 The process is usually gradual and can lead to blindness.

-Cataract removal surgery is one of the most common, safest and effective surgeries performed in the United States with 90% of people who have had cataract surgery obtained better vision afterward, according to the National Eye Institute.
+Cataract removal surgery is one of the most common, safest and effective surgeries performed in the United States with 90% of people who have had cataract surgery obtained better vision afterward, per the National Eye Institute.

 You don’t have to suffer from cataracts anymore.
+If you live in the McAllen, Laredo, Rio Grande Valley, Mission, or Weslaco, TX area, choose Shah Eye Center for cataract surgery.
 Schedule your cataract consultation today and start on the path of giving life to your eyes.